Source: Received for review (thank you!) ❤

 This book made me cry rainbow tears.
 It’s a fantastic book about the issues LGBTQ+ people face, and it’s truthful and raw.

 The reactions each person gave turned into mini-arcs, and I loved ALL of them, especially Jack’s.
 Jack is a teenager.
 He’s in seventh grade (er… correct me if I’m wrong, but aren’t you supposed to be twelve in seventh grade?) and just starting to cope with problems of his own.
-So when his little cousin sort-of-kind-of-maybe reveals that he’s transgender, Jack starts to throw him out of the “people I love category.”
+So when his little cousin sort-of-kind-of-maybe reveals that she’s transgender, Jack starts to throw her out of the “people I love category.”
 I loved the realistic way the word “gay” was used to describe Grayson.
-I’m not saying that it’s the right word–the right word to describe him would be transgender–but the way Jack and several other characters throughout the novel called Grayson “gay” just showed the misnomers and little respect we have for LGBTQ+ people in our community.
+I’m not saying that it’s the right word–the right word to describe her would be transgender–but the way Jack and several other characters throughout the novel called Grayson “gay” just showed the misnomers and little respect we have for LGBTQ+ people in our community.
 I am lucky enough to attend a high school where we are encouraged to support and embrace LGBTQ+ people, but no matter how much education some people receive, THEY JUST DON’T GET IT.
 (I’m looking at you, Steven Moffat!)

 Amelia was a… a… *insert strong swear word here*.
 At the beginning of the school year, Grayson makes friends with a girl named Amelia.
 And I can’t tell you what happens next, but I CAN tell you I just wanted to strangle her for the majority of the book.